talk-to/Chocolate/README.md

 Chocolate is a library containing additions to Cocoa and Cocoa Touch that simplify writing Objective C code for OSX/iOS.
 The things that Apple forgot.

-Chocolate consists of three "sub-libraries":
+Chocolate consists of three modules:

 1. Foundation Additions - Categories on the Foundation classes.
 These are intended to be useful for all Objective C code.